simontran7/dev-notes/performance-optimization/simd-data-parallelism.md

 > Each generation of x86-64 SIMD extensions builds upon the previous one.
 When using narrower vector operations from older instruction sets, they operate on the lower portion of the wider registers introduced in newer extensions.

 > **Note**\
-> To check what SIMD instruction set extensions your CPU supports, run `lscpu`, and look at the "Flags" output.
+> To check what SIMD instruction set extensions your CPU supports, run `lscpu`, and look at the `Flags` output.

 ### Vector Width and Performance